All the HTML and PDF content here is licensed under a Creative Commons

 adequate without testing.
 By 1900, however, inspections are infrequent and

-College Entrance Examination Board (or "College Board") is founded,
+College Entrance Examination Board (or "College Board") is founded in

 universities.
 The membership is comprised mostly of elite institutions in